American Tobacco Company , Smoking, Lung Cancer, Edwin M. Green

 Carcinogens in Cigarettes.

-By answers to interrogatories the defendant tobacco company admitted that,
+By answers to interrogatories the defendant American Tobacco Company admitted that,

 "it would appear that polycyclic aromatic hydrocarbons are present" in the mainstream smoke of Lucky Strike cigarettes.

-Defendant’s president confirmed that a group of polycyclic hydrocarbons had been detected in Lucky Strike cigarette smoke by spectrophotometric process and defendant's research director disclosed that the company had unsuccessfully attempted to eliminate or reduce the elements in tobacco which produce these polycyclic aromatic hydrocarbons.
+American Tobacco Company president confirmed that a group of polycyclic hydrocarbons had been detected in Lucky Strike cigarette smoke by spectrophotometric process and American Tobacco's research director disclosed that the American Tobacco Company had unsuccessfully attempted to eliminate or reduce the elements in tobacco which produce these polycyclic aromatic hydrocarbons.
 Plaintiffs' witness Dr. Wynder testified that certain polycyclic aromatic hydrocarbons had definitely been isolated and identified in cigarette smoke.
 These polycyclic aromatic hydrocarbons were positively described as being carcinogenic (cancer'-causing).

 Dr. Ernest L. Wynder: